cloudflare/cloudflare-docs/content/cloudflare-for-platforms/workers-for-platforms/platform/smart-placements.md

 {{</Aside>}}

-## Give feedback on Smart Placements
+## Give feedback on Smart Placement

 Smart Placement is in beta.
-To share your thoughts and experience with Smart Placement, email Tanushree Sharma (email: tanushree@cloudflare.com, discord: tanushree#3489) with feedback.
+To share your thoughts and experience with Smart Placement, join the [Cloudflare Developer Discord](https://discord.gg/cloudflaredev).